ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Which set of actions should a solutions architect take to support these needs?

 - A. Store the data in an Amazon EBS volume.
 Mount the EBS volume on the application instances.
-- B. Store the data in an Amazon EFS file system.
-Mount the file system on the application instances.
+- ==B. Store the data in an Amazon EFS file system.
+Mount the file system on the application instances.==
 - C. Store the data in Amazon S3 Glacier.
 Update the vault policy to allow access to the application instances.
 - D. Store the data in Amazon S3 Standard-Infrequent Access (S3 Standard-IA).
 Update the bucket policy to allow access to the application instances.